 A temporary grade symbol assigned by the Registrar to a student if the instructor has not submitted a final grade by the final grade submission deadline.
-The "Al" grade symbol is not to be used as a substitute for an "F" grade.
+The "AI" grade symbol will not be used as a substitute for an "F" grade.
 This grade symbol is not included in the calculation of grade point average.
-When the final grade is submitted to replace the "Al" grade symbol, the grade point average will be recalculated.
+When the final grade is submitted to replace the "AI" grade symbol, the grade point average will be recalculated.